7awraaa/COMP472_AI/README.md

     A. Main Model

         1. Insert the path to the new dataset on line 39 of *main_model.py*.
-        2. Train the model with the following commant: *python main_model.py*
+        2. Train the model with the following command: *python main_model.py*

     B. Model Variant 1

         1. Insert the path to the new dataset on line 43 of *variant1_model.py*.
-        2. Train the model with the following commant: *python variant1_model.py*
+        2. Train the model with the following command: *python variant1_model.py*

     A. Model Variant 2

         1. Insert the path to the new dataset on line 39 of *variant2_model.py*.
-        2. Train the model with the following commant: *python variant2_model.py*
+        2. Train the model with the following command: *python variant2_model.py*

     To evaluate the trained models: